tyrcho/fp-scala/paths/README.md

 ### Wrap-up

-Find the best path given a list a segment, an origin and a destination, passing by a list of stops.
+Find the best path given :
+* a list of segments
+* an origin
+* a destination
+* a list of stops to pass by